-- Fine Arts, particularly works by Swedish-American artists active in the Upper Midwest, select works by leading Swedish artists, and artwork pertaining to the Turnblad family and the American Swedish Institute
+- Artwork and objects pertaining to the Turnblad family and the American Swedish Institute

-- Utilitarian artifacts reflecting the daily lives of Swedish Americans in the Upper Midwest
+- Objects reflecting the daily lives of Swedish Americans

 - Objects related to select Swedish American organizations and businesses